quiltdata/quilt/docs/registries.md

 ```
 Enter a username and email for the first admin user and choose a password.
 After running `create_admin.sh` test your new account by logging into your Quilt Teams Registry by browsing to `CatalogHost` in your browser.

+## Backup and Recovery

+The Quilt registry stores package state and metadata in an RDS Postgres Database.
+Follow these [instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_CommonTasks.BackupRestore.html) to backup and restore the Registry database.

+All package objects are stored in S3.
+For additional protection for object files, you can enable [object versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/ObjectVersioning.html) and [cross-region replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html) on your `PackageBucket`.

 # Build and Run the Open-Source Registry Code
 Follow the instructions in the Registry [docs](../registry/README.md)